mice2100/sciter-startup/readme.md

 use cmake to generate the projects easily.

 ## Several features are included in this template:
-1. Compatiable with MINGW(msys2) and Visual Studio (2017 command line tools tested) on Windows platform
-2. Use brew + command line tools on macOS
+1. Compatiable with MINGW(msys2) and Visual Studio (2017 command line tools tested) on Windows platform.
+Use brew + command line tools on macOS
-3. Auto increate build number in the version string (3.1.2.xxx)
+2. Auto increate build number in the version string (3.1.2.xxx)
-4. Included icons for both windows and macOS
+3. Icon and version info in application/bundle
-5. Use devmode to control sciter debug mode & show/hide console window
+4. Use devmode to control sciter debug mode & show/hide console window
-6. Use TMPDLLLIST to specify dlls to be installed. (bin/x64 on windows, bundle folder on macOS)
+5. Use TMPDLLLIST to specify dlls to be installed. (bin/x64 on windows, bundle folder on macOS)

 ## How to use it
     1. git clone https://github.com/mice2100/sciter-startup.git myproject